 What if I use a wheelchair or have a mobility impairment?

 Wheelchair and accessible seating is available, as are assisted listening devices.
 Please call the Box Office to order your tickets and make these arrangements at 1-800-74-SHOWS.

 Is Shakespeare suitable for my children?

 In 2014, we are presenting As You Like It.
 This particular Shakespeare performance is appropriate for all ages.
 In addition, to expose younger children to the wonders of Shakespeare in a more digestible form, we suggest you come to one our FREE D.G.
 Menchetti Young Shakespeare performances.
-We perform five to six times at Sand Harbor in August and tour the remaining in the Reno, Sparks and South Lake Tahoe areas.
+We will perform six times at Sand Harbor and tour the remaining in the Reno, Sparks and South Lake Tahoe areas.

 Are there any "little details" I might need to know?

 - For the enjoyment of all guests, we do ask that you limit the amount of movement during the performance.
 Although we will not prevent you from leaving your seat during a performance, we ask that you limit this if possible by waiting until intermission.
 If you do leave the amphitheater, you may be asked to wait to re-enter until a suitable break in the performance.

 - Even though we are an outdoor venue,smoking of any kind is not allowed in the concession area or amphitheater area.
 There is a designated area for smoking, outside the entrance to the theater.
 Please note that from time to time the Sand Harbor State Park may ban all smoking entirely if there is a high fire danger warning in effect.

 - Parking at the State Park is $10 in state, $12 out of state, per vehicle during the daytime.
 Parking is FREE after 5:00pm for Festival patrons.
 Parking is limited.
 We STRONGLY encourage carpooling.
 State Park fees are subject to change.